Warrington & District Football League

-The Warrington & District Football League was originally formed in 1882 and was reformed in 1919.
+The Warrington & District Football League was originally formed in 1895 and was reformed in 1919.
 It is one of the oldest football leagues in England and in 2013 the league become a F.A.
 Charter Standard League.

 Affiliated to the Liverpool County Football Association (L.C.F.A) the Warrington & District League supplies football within a 15-mile radius of Warrington town centre.
 Split between two English counties of Cheshire and Merseyside, the notable areas in the league are; Warrington, St Helens, Runcorn, Widnes, Knowsley and Newton-le-Willows.

-Consisting of five divisions, the league has a large structure and over 60 teams participate each season.
-The divisions are the Premier Division and then Divisions One to Four.
+Consisting of four divisions, the league currently has 40+ teams participate in each season.
+The divisions are the Premier Division and then Divisions One to Three.
+Notable successes include Warrington Town FC.